JaxonRailey/php-weather-card/README.md

 # Weather Card
 An example of HTTP request server to server using cURL to get weather information about a specific city.

 This script allows to view the weather of a requested city from user input.
 Displays the weather forecast for the current day and the next 6 days, with minimum and maximum temperatures.
 It also displays wind speed, humidity and probability of precipitation for the current day.

+The information are stored in Redis cache for an hour.

 The data is taken from [weatherDB](https://weatherdbi.herokuapp.com/).